Yigit-Findik/schedule-app/README.md

 ### Known problems
 * some styling need to be fixed
-* Can't change profile picture in edit users
+* can't change profile picture in edit users
+*

 License
 ----